Did you know that not all property managers are made equal?

 12. Legal Compliance

-A good property manager makes sure that the property complies with local, state, federal, health, safety, and housing laws.
+A good property manager makes sure that the property complies with local, provincial, federal, health, safety, and housing laws.

 There are many laws that have to be complied with and they know how to navigate the tricky road of investment and property laws and responsibilities.

-When needed, a property manager can file also taxes on behalf of the owner.
+When needed, a property manager can also provide rental related documentation for taxes to the owner.

-If the owner prefers filing their own taxes, then they can also guide them on how to do this properly.
+If the owner prefers to download their own information from the owner portal, then they can also guide them on how to do this properly.

 14. Keeps records and creates regular reports